 - Nothing really, although Podgorica is quite uninteresting.

-car was easy and it was easy to find a parking.
-The road network
+easy and it was easy to find a parking.
+The road network overall is

-room with attached bathroom with shower.
-Pre-room with two
+attached bathroom with shower.
+Pre-room with two stacked beds,

-brief shower.
-Temperatures between 12°C (evening in Medvode)
+shower.
+Temperatures between 12°C (evening in Medvode) and 23°C

-at the Irschenberg station to buy the motorway vignettes for
+Irschenberg station to buy the motorway vignettes for Austria and

 r Austria and 178km

-Euro for two tunnels (each way), bringing the total cost to over
+for two tunnels (each way), bringing the total cost to over 55 Euro for

-are only a few traffic jams and we lose less than one hour in
+few traffic jams and we lose less than one hour in the traffic jams.

-in a McDonalds restaurant, then continue driving shortly after
+McDonalds restaurant, then continue driving shortly after 7pm.
+Initially

 19.5: Medvode -> Belgrade